jrpool/jsonresume-theme-a11y/README.md

 }
 ```

-As shown, the JSON format lets you outline information, with items of two kinds:
+As shown, the JSON format lets you outline information, with items of various kinds:

 - Objects: Subsidiary items have _names_ (e.g., “state”) and _values_ (e.g., “Texas”).
 - Arrays: Subsidiary items have values (e.g., “risk management”) but no names.
+- Primitives: strings of text, numbers, values of `true` and `false`, etc.

+Objects have values enclosed in braces, arrays have values enclosed in brackets, strings have values enclosed in double quotes, and other primitives have unenclosed values, as shown above.

 You can nest items as deeply as you want and still be JSON-compliant.
-Any value can be a _primitive value_ (such as a string of text, a number, or the value `true` or `false`) **or** an object or array, with its own subsidiary items.
+Any value can be an object or array, with its own subsidiary items, whose values can be objects or arrays, etc.

 Two relatively convenient methods for writing a source file in either format are:

 - Using a text editor that supports JSON.
 By color-coding syntax errors, it helps you notice and correct any violations.
-- Opening an existing source file of somebody else’s résumé and then editing it, to replace the information in it with your own.
+- Opening an existing source file of somebody’s résumé and then editing it, to replace the information in it with your own.
 This theme contains sample source files in both formats, so you can create yours that way if you prefer.

 ### Workflows